redisjohn/spfetch/README.md

 ----------

-### Generating An Inventory Report of all Deployments
+### Generating An Inventory Report for a Fleet of Clusters

 rflat can generate an up to date inventory of all clusters deployed.
 The inventory report is formatted as a multi-sheet excel workbook with multiple sheets.